Servant of the Dragon: Plot summary

 Sharina and Dalar are locked out, but at that moment Cashel appears and uses his quarterstaff to punch open the door.
 When they come through, though, instead of the seven necromancers, they find Garric and Tenoctris.
 Purlio has escaped.
 Tenoctris casts a spell which takes them to the frozen time where they encounter Purlio as well as Ilna and her companions.
 Together they defeat Purlio, but he flees and takes refuge in the land of the dead.
 The companions are whisked back to Ansalem's chambers.
 There Sharina burns the mummy and gives the snakeskin to Tenoctris—it is from an amphisbaena.
 While everyone is distracted, Colva attacks and kills Garric.
 Liane then kills Colva.
 In the land of the dead, Garric encounters Purlio and severs his connection to the living world, thus killing him completely.
 Cashel revives Garric using the fruit from the Tree of Life in his satchel.
 Using the amphisbaena snakeskin, Tenoctris frees Ansalem from the cyst he was trapped in.
 Ansalem returns everyone to their homes—including Dalar—and then destroys the bridges that connect the different planes of existence.

-Major characters

-Garric—the Prince of Haft and future Lord of the Isles.
-His ancestor, King Carus, has taken up residence in his head and aids him in matters of sword and state.

-Sharina—Garric's half-sister.
-The Dragon seeks her help in escaping bondage to seven necromancers.

-Cashel—a large, simple shepherd who would be content to be just a sheepherder.
-He is half human, half sprite.
-His power is manifest through his use of an iron-ferruled quarterstaff.

-Liane—a noblewoman who has some magical abilities and is romantically involved with Garric.

-Ilna—Cashel's sister who doesn't feel she fits in with the others due to her past and her unrequited love for Garric.
-She is half human, half sprite.
-Her power is manifest through her use of thread and fabric.

-Tenoctris—a wizardess from King Carus’ day who accidentally sent herself forward in time when Yole was being sunk into the ocean.
-Her power comes not from strength in magic, but from careful study and exact execution of spells.
-She is an atheist.